 For more on how it can help you sleep, read this post here.

 How do you use it as assistive technology?

 The talking clock has been a great feature, but the Amazon Echo can be used for other assistive technology purposes.
 I installed a calculator function on it from the Alexa App Store, and can use it to perform basic calculations, much faster and less frustrating than a traditional calculator.
 It can read daily news stories from several different news outlets, sometimes with a live feed of the news channel, so I don’t have to worry about reading or flashing lights on the TV.
 I can also perform simple Google searches and other tasks.

 What about those other devices you can hook up to the Alexa?

-I haven’t tried any of the lightbulbs, thermostats, or other environmental control devices yet, but I’m hoping to set some up in my room next semester!
+I haven’t tried any of the lightbulbs, thermostats, or other environmental control devices yet, but I’m hoping to set some up in my room eventually.
 They look awesome.

 Can you create your own Alexa functions?

 Yes!
 Stay tuned, I will have a separate post on this soon.
 By using the app If This Then That (IFTTT), you can sync the Amazon Echo with several other apps and devices.
 I have mine hooked up to my Android phone and iPad.
 Learn more about using IFTTT here.

 I mute the device when I will be leaving the apartment for more than three hours or when I’m on a voice or video call with someone who enjoys summoning the device (shoutout to my friend that frequently asks Alexa to add bananas to my shopping list while we are on voice calls together).
 From where it’s sitting, the Dot can’t pick up on anything going on in the hallway or any other room, only in my room.
 It can hear if someone on speaker says “Alexa.”

 Does the Amazon Echo Dot use strobe or flashing lights?